marmotlab/SocialLight/README.md

 ```

 Additionally, setup the cityflow environments and the tensorflow version 2.4.0 as mentioned for the baselines.
+The sumo baselines and code can be found at https://github.com/cts198859/deeprl_signal_control.

 ## Train
 1 .
 Set parameters within the params folder.
 The environment, model and the corresponding observation spaces can be modified in the params/Final/important_params.py folder.